Legislative AdvocacyHelp to Shape Your Future

-- A brief statement (ten words or less) on the subject and bill number.
+- A brief statement (10 words or less) on the subject and bill number

-- An introduction of yourself which tells why you are interested in or concerned about the bill.
+- An introduction of yourself that tells why you are interested in or concerned about the bill

 - A personal anecdote/story about how the bill will affect you, your family, your community, your business, your job, your school, etc.

 - Some facts, including supporting information and data to support your position